 Results of data - the good news!

-Analysis of data gathered from my previous client’s belief scores reveals that on average, the woman held nearly 6.5 of the above limiting beliefs at the start of the Thrive Programme.
-This score decreased to just 0.5 upon completion (their beliefs were measured again in their final session (which usually occurs 7-8 weeks after the first session).
+Analysis of data gathered from my last 31 client’s belief scores reveals that, on average, woman held six of the above limiting beliefs at the start of the Thrive Programme.
+This score decreased to an average of just 0.2 in their final session (which usually occurs 7-8 weeks after the first session).
 Below are some of the main differences in women's before and after beliefs:

-At the start of the programme, 70% of clients believed that they would always have vaginismus.
-At the end of their programme not one woman believed that.
+At the start of the programme, 80% of clients believed that they would always have vaginismus.
+By their final session, not one woman believed that.
 Again, because they believed they were able to overcome vaginismus, (and may have already done so), they would continue to put in the effort required to achieve full symptom resolution.

 I hope this inspires you and encourages you to believe that no matter how stuck you may feel at the moment, no matter how strongly you believe you will never get over vaginismus - there is an answer.